syncfusion-content/windowsforms-docs/WindowsForms/treeview/TreeNodeAdvCustomization.md

 ![TreeNodeAdv_Customization_Img2](TreeNodeAdv_Customization_Images/TreeNodeAdv_Customization_Img2.jpg)

-### Customize hover color
+### Customizing the hover appearance

-The hover color of CheckBox is now displayed for all nodes in TreeViewAdv and also for individual nodes in TreeNodeAdv.
-Hover color can be customized using the below properties.
+The hover effect will appearance in `CheckBox` which displayed inside the `TreeViewAdv`.
+Hover appearance can be customized using the below properties.

 * CheckBoxHoverBackColor,
 * CheckBoxHoverBorderColor,